6 Ways to Measure Video Performance on Wistia

 Wistia is our go-to video hosting platform at Skeleton.
-We not only use it for our clients video content, but for our own videos, as it is specifically designed for businesses.
-What makes it one of the best video hosting sites on the market is it’s focus on data, customisation and ability to integrate with third-party services.
+We use it for our clients' video content as well as our own, as it's specifically designed for businesses.
+What makes it one of the best video hosting sites on the market is its focus on data, customisation and ability to integrate with third-party services.

 Once you publish your shiny new video on Wistia and the views begin to rush in, you'll have access to a whole host of advanced metrics and it can be overwhelming to work out which actually matter to you and how these relate to your goals.
 If you don't measure your video marketing properly, you can easily under-report on the value it is providing and it will quickly start to look like a bad investment.